bacionejs/byte-armada/README.md

 I settled on **barcodes** because it's the only handshake strategy that fits into the JS13K rules — although, it **only works on Android Chrome**.

 Of all the barcodes, **DataMatrix** hits the sweet spot between complexity and capacity.

+Technically, you could send a barcode to a remote user, but it is best suited for face-to-face handshakes, so I dropped STUN support too, and now you must be on the same wifi.